 Solo has a remarkably high pain threshold.
 It was pretty obvious from an early age he did not feel pain like his twin brother.
 Unfortunately, both twins learned to walk at the grand ol’ age of 10 months.

-(FYI New Parents: despite what you are led to believe, this is not a milestone you want to aim for.
-The later they walk – the less property damage and injuries you will have.
-Baby brains are just not equipped for assessing risk when operating at high-speed with low-directional control and sub-optimal braking.)
+(FYI New Parents: this is NOT a milestone you want to aim for.
+The later they walk – the lessproperty damage injuries you will have.
+Baby brains are just not equipped for assessing risk when operating at high speed with sub-optimal braking.)

-I even had Solo assessed by an occupational therapist at 2 years old, but he still hasn’t taken any corrective action to avoid unnecessary injuries.
-Watching Solo run is essentially placing a bet on which foot will trip him up first.
+I consequently had Solo assessed by an occupational therapist at 2 years old, but he still hasn’t taken any corrective action.
+My dad says watching Solo run is essentially betting on which foot will trip him up first.

 Five trips to the ER and counting